SENSAAS/sensaas-py/README.md

 **Tutorial**: These [videos](https://www.youtube.com/channel/UC3cjM1j8cQ-95ev0DNxRMOA) on YouTube provide tutorials

 ## Main features

-Surface-based representation that displays pharmacophore features
+ - Uses a surface-based representation that also displays pharmacophore features

-Allows submatchings e.g. aligning a fragment on a large molecule
+ - Allows submatchings e.g. aligning a fragment on a large molecule

-Provides the superimposition of input 3D graphs
+ - Provides the superimposition of 3D molecular graphs

-Provides Similarity scores
+ - Provides Similarity scores

-Is Free and open source
+ - Is Free and open source

 ## Requirements